Topolectric circuits: Theory and construction: General setup

 The admittance matrix $J_{ab}(\omega)$ reads as

 where

 and $N_{ab}$ and $W_a$ depend on the network structure of the circuit and on the grounding, respectively.

-The experimentally measurable quantity in this context is the impedance, defined through the response of the circuit to an applied current.
-In particular, we are interested in the voltage response when a current $I_a(\omega)\equiv I(\omega)$ is injected into a node $a$, yielding an outgoing current from node $b$, given by $I_b (\omega)=-I_a (\omega)$ (following the Kirchhoff's sign convention), and with no current inflow or outflow at any other nodes.
+The experimentally measurable quantity in this context is the impedance, defined through the response of the circuit to an applied current.~\footnote{We emphasize that the measurement or computation of the impedance is performed here in the probe or linear response regime, in which the externally applied voltage and current at a single node of a topolectric circuit (containing macroscopic number of nodes), probing its impedance, do not perturb its state before their application~\cite{Wu-2004, Cervanova-2014, Cserty-2011}.} In particular, we are interested in the voltage response when a current $I_a(\omega)\equiv I(\omega)$ is injected into a node $a$, yielding an outgoing current from node $b$, given by $I_b (\omega)=-I_a (\omega)$ (following the Kirchhoff's sign convention), and with no current inflow or outflow at any other nodes.
 The voltage difference between nodes $a$ and $b$ then defines the two-point impedance between these two nodes

 Taking the spectral form of the admittance matrix

 and introducing its regularized inverse matrix